mne-tools/mne-bids-pipeline/docs/source/getting_started/freesurfer.md

 ## Generate surfaces and brain parcellation

-The Study Template provides a convenient way to invoke FreeSurfer.
+MNE-BIDS-Pipeline provides a convenient way to invoke FreeSurfer.
 After [adjusting your configuration file](basic_usage.md#adjust-your-configuration-file), invoke FreeSurfer via the `run.py` script in the following way: